nickduran/PCED/index.md

 - **P3**: Names 2+ specific treatments patient is considering
 - **P4**: Explicitly requests comparison or tradeoffs -->

-#### Step 3: **STAGE 2** Code Provider Response
+#### Step 3: Code Provider Language (**STAGE 2**)
 Ask: "How does the provider respond?"
 There are 5 possible codes (R0-R4) that you will select from a dropdown menu in the spreadsheet.
-For explanation of each code, see the [Stage 2 Provider Coding Instructions](stage-2-provider-coding-context).
+- For explanation of each code, see the [Stage 2 Provider Coding Instructions](stage-2-provider-coding-context).

 <!-- - **R0**: No clinical engagement (acknowledgment/deferral only)
 - **R1**: Discusses multiple causes but no treatment options